dyllon21/waiter-app/README.md

 # Examples :

-* Have A look In Reality https://waiter21.herokuapp.com/waiters/<ur name here>
+* Have A look In Reality https://waiter21.herokuapp.com/waiters/name

 ## Home Page :